MNP Sport and Community Centre

-Capital investment in the LEAP and Legacy projects will generate 379 full-time jobs and contribute $53.5 million to the GDP (based on Infrastructure Calgary’s economic impact assessment model).
+Capital investment in the LEAP project and the additional investment being made to moderinze the comepetition amenities will generate 379 full-time jobs and contribute $53.5 million to the GDP (based on Infrastructure Calgary’s economic impact assessment model).

 - $45 million from The City of Calgary, approved by Calgary City Council in May 2021 (CPS2021-0748).